-The selection model confirms our baseline results, both for the full sample and the overlap period.
-We find that the coefficient on Loan Type is still negative and highly significant, though its magnitude is reduced.
-We further find that the Inverse Mills Ratio is significant in Columns (2) and (5), indicating the presence of selection effects, but they do not offset our main finding on Loan Type.
+The findings confirm our baseline results, both for the full sample and the overlap period.
+The coefficient on Loan Type is still negative and highly significant, though its magnitude is reduced.
+We further find that the Inverse Mills Ratio is not statistically significant, indicating that there is not a selection bias in our analysis.